-Being a parent is no easy task.
+Being a parent is no easy task, but is by far the most rewarding.
 Between helping them with academics, building a strong personal character, showing them the importance of honest living, raising them to be productive, and teaching social cues, where do we even begin?
 The pressure can be overwhelming at times.
 However, I believe it all boils down to three important values.

 Do you want to know what does matter to me when it comes to my children?